 Essentially, any time a new part was requested there was an ROI (Return On Investment) for the manufacturer.
 Had I stated that I would install their part and tell people about it at a local car show, the request would have been denied.
 What the manufacturer seeks is real exposure – the kind that builders, magazines, and SEMA Show vehicles can bring – which equates to thousands of eyes and ears.
 That kind of exposure translates into sales.

 We later went back to Willow Springs and continued picking on Porsches with our 1965 Plymouth.
-The manufacturers love this because it shows the potential of their products.
+Our suspension sponsor, Control Freak Suspensions, loved this because it shows the potential of their products.

 The term “free parts” for an editor doesn’t exist.
 Just because they don’t pay for them with cash, it doesn’t mean they don’t pay for the parts in other ways.
 But the bottom line is, if the manufacturer doesn’t see an ROI – the parts train stops running.